You got questions?

 Short answer: no.

 In order to reserve space in my schedule for your project, all deposits are non-refundable.
-Holding this time for someone makes me unavailable for others and I often book projects weeks or months in advance.
-Therefore, if you decide not to move forward with your project, which I’ve held space for in my schedule, it may leave a gap that could have been utilized by someone else, which also means lost revenue for me.
+Holding this time for you makes me unavailable for others and I often book projects weeks or months in advance.
+Therefore, if you confirm, then later decide not to move forward with your project, which I’ve since blocked out time for in my schedule, it may leave a gap that could have been utilized by someone else, which also means lost revenue for me.

 What file types do I get when you design my logo?